- FPGAs iCE40 series for a small form factor.

 IP cores: ADC_RX, PI/PID controller, PWM, 2p2z compensator, 3p3z compensator, MPPT

-We develop cutting-edge DC/DC converters for a wide range of power applications, focusing on industrial automation and electric power systems.
+We develop cutting-edge DC/DC converters that target a wide range of power applications, focusing on industrial automation and electric power systems.

-We create cascaded high-power and reliable solutions that are tailored to meet the specific needs of solar power systems.
-Our FPGA-powered designs provide a level of precision and reliability, allowing businesses to achieve greater efficiency and cost savings.
+Our team creates cascaded high-power solutions that are tailored to meet the specific needs of solar power systems.

-Our solution includes essential building blocks such as an ADC IP core for receiving data from electrical circuits, a circuit for precise current and voltage control, and an IP core for generating PWM signals.
+Our solution incorporates key building blocks: an ADC to receive data from electrical circuits, a circuit controlling current and voltage, and an IP core generating PWM signals.

-Also, we take a unique approach by incorporating advanced control techniques such as 2p2z and 3p3z compensators as an alternative to traditional PI/PID controllers, resulting in enhanced performance and efficiency.
+Also, we incorporate advanced control techniques such as 2p2z and 3p3z compensators as an alternative to traditional PI/PID controllers, resulting in enhanced performance and efficiency.

 DC/AC for power applications